SProfile123/customer-sales-analysis/customer sales analysis/README.md

 # 📊 Customer Sales Analysis – Data Analyst Portfolio Project

 This project showcases how data analysis can optimize business strategy by uncovering insights from customer sales behavior.
-Using SQL-style data extraction, Python for transformation, and matplotlib/seaborn for visualization, it replicates a real-world Data Analyst workflow across 8 customer databases.
+Using SQL-style data extraction, Python for transformation and matplotlib/seaborn for visualization, it replicates a real-world  workflow across 8 customer databases.

 ## 🧠 Key Highlights

 - Extracted and merged data from 8 simulated sales systems into one pipeline
 - Cleaned and transformed records with pandas (Python)
-- Built weekly trend charts, product sales summaries, and churn signals
+- Built weekly trend charts, product sales summaries and churn signals
 - Enabled business teams to identify underperforming regions and top customers

 ## 📁 Folder Structure